logo

 Wisconsin Paralegal Career and Salary Guide

-This guide is designed to help you learn how to become a paralegal in Wisconsin and launch your paralegal career.
-Certification is not required in the state, but is available on a voluntary basis to qualified applicants.
+Certification is not required in Wisconsin, but is available voluntarily to qualified applicants.
 Earning an accredited college degree or certificate is typically suggested to begin working in this field.
-On this page, you will find in-depth information on paralegal salaries in Wisconsin, the state-level job outlook for paralegals, and career resources to help you set yourself apart.
-Get started using the simple directory below.
+On this page, you will find in-depth information on paralegal salaries in Wisconsin, the state-level job outlook for paralegals, and career resources to help you get started.

 Table of Contents